Miami DUI Expungement & Sealing Lawyer

 By getting your record sealed, the public will not have access to this record.
 Also, if someone asked if you have been arrested, you can answer “NO”.
 Some government agencies or agencies related to the government will have access to a criminal history record that has been sealed.
 When a criminal history record has been expunged, those agencies with access to the expunged record need to obtain a signed court order to gain access to the record.
 Without a signed order they will only see a statement describing that a criminal history record has been expunged.

 A DUI conviction cannot be sealed or expunged.
-A “Back on Track” successful completion (withhold of adjudication on a reckless driving) can be sealed, but not expunged.
+A “Back on Track” successful completion (withhold adjudication on a reckless driving) can be sealed, but not expunged.
 Only a full dismissal or a not-guilty verdict can be expunged.
+A reckless driving charge can be expunged if adjudication is withheld, the case gets dismissed or you are found not guilty.